My Iona

 COSTS and Paying for your trip

-Costs vary depending on the location of the trip.
-Domestic programs range from $200 - $1,000 while international trips range from $1,700 to $2,200.
+Costs vary depending on the location.
+Domestic programs range from $400-$1,000 while international trips range from $1,700-$2,200.
 Costs include airfare, lodging, program fees, activities, and other expenses.
 Prices are estimated and subject to change.

 Participants pay in installments throughout the months leading up to their trip.
-However, students mainly fundraise individually through letter-writing, social media campaigns, personal phone calls, and other strategies to collect donations.
-Participants are responsible to pay for their trip in full before leaving.
+However, seeking sponsorships through team and individual fundraising is the best way to defray costs.
+For example, letter-writing, social media campaigns, personal phone calls, and other strategies can be used to collect donations.
+Participants are responsible for paying for their trip in full before leaving.

 More Questions?